fmillion-mnsu/cs403-s23/week6/RESOURCES.md

     var Averages = instances.AsParallel().Select(x => ThreadMethod()).ToList();

+You can also use it in query syntax calls:

+    for x in Averages.AsParallel()
+        select ThreadMethod();

 Before I added this single method call, the code took 8 seconds to run on my machine.
 After adding it, it was cut down to 3 seconds.
 Still not *quite* as fast as using `Parallel.For`, but there are also other considerations - LINQ can definitely take up some CPU time, and the fact that we're letting LINQ handle the thread synchronization could be a factor too.
 But you definitely can't beat the ease with which we made this code parallel!

+There are other methods that are part of Parallel LINQ.
+For example, you can insert `AsSequential` method calls into your query chain to force parts of the query to run without parallelism.
+Or, you can use `AsOrdered` to ensure that the results of the parallelized query won't become scrambled in the results.
+(Remember that when we work with multiple threads, the threads can come back with results at any time, and it's hard to impossible to predict exactly when that will occur.
+Using `AsOrdered` may slow down the query but it will ensure that the results look just like if you had run the query without parallelism).
+You can also use `WithDegreeOfParallelism` to explicitly specify how many threads you want to run (normally .NET figures this out on its own based on your system).

+One final aspect of PLINQ that's worth noting: it is unlikely that using parallel LINQ to access data on a *database server* is going to yield any performance improvements.
+This is because, even if you have multiple processors and threads in your system, the speed of processing a database query is dependent on the database *server*, not on your local machine.
+If you have a database server running on a single-core system and you access it with a system with 32 cores, your database queries will still only perform as they would on a single-core system (and vice-versa - even if you have a single-core system, if the database system is multi-threaded, you will see those benefits in the speed of your queries regardless).
+Because of this, PLINQ is only useful when you are processing data *within C# itself*.
+This is why the `AsParallel` method is an "opt-in" strategy - you only invoke parallelism when it is useful to do so, because as we've seen, parallelism can actually *slow down* code that is not optimized for parallel processing.

 To summarize: